 A two-way speaker often comes with 4 terminals.
 The four-terminal is usually added so you can connect your speaker to two different Amps and produce the best sound.
 This is referred to as “Bi-amping.”
 Alternatively, you can easily connect your 4-channel speaker to one Amp by simply “bi-wiring.”

 Bi-Amping: This allows you to connect the speakers to 2 amps

-Bi-Wiring or Bridging: This allows use 2 wires from 1 amp terminal and connects these to the 2 speaker terminals.
+Bi-Wiring or Bridging: This allows the use of 2 wires from 1 amp terminal and connects these to the 2 speaker terminals.
 To be more specific, bi-wiring would involve using 4 wires but if we simply leave the jumper wires or conductive bar between the terminals of the 4 terminal speakers and connect one set of wires, it’s basically the same except that the jumper wires or conductive bar may not offer the best sound quality.

 In our case, we will bi-wire the speakers.

-To connect any 2 way speaker with 4 terminals to 2 speakers, all you need to do is to use 2 jumpers and connect the bass and tweeter terminals.
+To connect any 2-way speaker with 4 terminals to 2 speakers, all you need to do is to use 2 jumpers and connect the bass and tweeter terminals.
 This is called bi-wiring or bridging.
 You can then connect your amp or stereo to any red and any black terminal.
 This is popular with floorstaning and bookshelf speakers.